-In some circumstances, we may send reminders and short information notices using text or email.
-This enables information to be communicated quickly to selected groups.
+In some circumstances, we may send reminders and short information notices using email or twitter.
+This enables information to be communicated quickly.
 The receipt of information on a timely basis is sometimes vitally important and again, it is the responsibility of parents to ensure their contact details are up to date.